nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

 Therefore, this function can be used in various MOMs by creating a class that implements the :java:extdoc:`MessagingProvider<nablarch.fw.messaging.MessagingProvider>` interface.

-MOM messaging is compatible with JMS and offers :java:extdoc:`JmsMessagingProvider<nablarch.fw.messaging.provider.JmsMessagingProvider>`.
+MOM messaging is compatible with Jakarta Messaging and offers :java:extdoc:`JmsMessagingProvider<nablarch.fw.messaging.provider.JmsMessagingProvider>`.
 For details, refer to the linked Javadoc.